 The total considered project number in a single project database was 79,875.
-This value was nine times more than the original 8,875 projects.
-This result is due to the inclusion of both minimum and maximum structures in the database with four different flexibility parameter (fp) values.
+This value was nine times greater than the original 8,875 projects.
+This result is due to the inclusion of both minimum and maximum structures in the database with four different flexibility parameter ( $f_p$ ) values.
 Most projects were derived from the MMLIBPLUS dataset (29,160) from the MMLIB database and the RG30 dataset from the RG database (16,200).
-The average task number within a project in the original databases was between 24 and 300 (see column fp = 0 in Table 3); this value decreased for minimal structures when the flexibility parameter (fp) was increased.
+The average task number within a project in the original databases was between 24 and 300 (see column $f_p = 0$ in Table 3); this value decreased for minimal structures when the flexibility parameter ( $f_p$ ) was increased.
 The considered multiple project database contains 5 databases and 10 datasets.
 Considering demands by projects shows the same effects of increasing flexibility.
 Nevertheless, this database does not contain any real-life data; therefore, only simulated projects can be compared.

-Figure 7 shows the relationship between the specified rate of constraints and the observed rates of the supplementary tasks and flexible dependencies.
+Fig. 7 shows the relationship between the specified rate of constraints and the observed rates of the supplementary tasks and flexible dependencies.

-Figure 7: Observed rate of the supplementary tasks (s%) and the flexible dependencies (f%) by the flexibility parameter rate (fp)
+Fig. 7.
+Observed rate of the supplementary tasks (s%) and flexible dependencies (f%) by flexibility parameter rate (fp).